Pembroke Dock railway station: History

 It was opened on 8 August 1864 by the Pembroke and Tenby Railway as an extension of their route from Pembroke to serve the Royal Navy dockyard in the town, though it was not until 1866 that the P&T route finally reached the main line at Whitland.
 When constructed, the line was notable having been built as standard gauge, not the 7-foot broad gauge used by the Great Western Railway at the time; and so it was isolated from the South Wales Railway main line until 1868, when dual gauge track was laid as far as Carmarthen to meet the standard gauge tracks of the London and North Western Railway.
 In 1872, the GWR converted all of its lines in the area to standard gauge.

 Originally, the station had two platforms.
 Both remain but only the southern one is in use (the track serving the other has now been removed).
 Part of the main building has been converted into The Station Inn, a real ale pub.
 Originally carrying munitions, the freight branch ran past the station across local streets down to the actual dockside until 1969.
 Subsequently, albeit partially, the track has been lifted.
 Coal trains to Pembroke Dock ran until the end oft 1978.
 The twice-weekly service had become uneconomic: in 1969, almost 800 wagons carrying over 10,000 tons of coal had been carried, compared with only 218 wagons with 3,500 tonnes of coal in the first nine months of 1978.

-In 2020, the Grade II listed building was regenerated as part of the £24 million Wales Station Improvement Scheme, which saw the restoration of the station canopies while keeping the historic design and character of the station.
+In 2020, the Grade II listed building was regenerated as part of the £24 million Wales Station Improvement Scheme.
+The work (by AmcoGiffen) included the replacement of discoloured glazing in the station canopies with wired multi-link polycarbonate sheeting which enabled the historic design and character of the station to be retained.